Almost all trees are almost graceful: Proof of Theorem

 Taking the union bound over the choices of $t$ and $X$ and $k$, we see that with probability at least $1-n^{-8}$, for each $t$ such that $\cE_t$ holds, we have~\eqref{eq:sumqX} for all $X\in\cX$ and $k$.
 Since the good event of Claim~\ref{cl:sizeAC} holds with probability at least $1-n^{-1}$, we conclude that the statement holds with probability at least $1-4n^{-1}$, as desired. \end{claimproof}

-We are now in a position to complete the proof of Theorem~\ref{thm:mainred} by showing that with high probability $(A_t,C_t)$ is $\delta_t$-quasirandom for each $0\le t\le n-1$.
-Suppose that the good events of Claims~\ref{cl:sizeAC},~\ref{cl:p} and~\ref{cl:q} hold; this event $\cE$ has probability at least $1-7n^{-1}$.
+We are now in a position to complete the proof of Theorem~\ref{thm:mainred} by showing that with high probability $(\setVert_t,\setEdge_t)$ is $\delta_t$-quasirandom for each $0\le t\le n-1$.
+Suppose that the good events of Claims~\ref{cl:sizeAC},~\ref{cl:p} and~\ref{cl:q} hold; this event, which we denote by $\cE$, has probability at least $1-7n^{-1}$.
 Let $\hist_0$ be the empty history, and $\hist_i$ denote the history up to and including the labelling of $v_i$ for each $1\le i\le n$.

-The proof that $(A_t,C_t)$ is $\delta_t$-quasirandom goes by induction on $t$, with the base case $t=0$ being trivial.
-Observe that $(A_1,C_1)=(\bbA,\bbC)$ is by definition $\delta_1$-quasirandom.
-Now suppose that $(A_i,C_i)$ are $\delta_i$-quasirandom for each $1\le i\le t$.
+The proof that $(\setVert_t,\setEdge_t)$ is $\delta_t$-quasirandom goes by induction on $t$, with the base case $t=0$ being trivial.
+Observe that $(\setVert_1,\setEdge_1)=(\bbA,\bbC)$ is by definition $\delta_1$-quasirandom.
+Now suppose that $(\setVert_i,\setEdge_i)$ are $\delta_i$-quasirandom for each $1\le i\le t$.